tryton/tryton-client/doc/usage.rst

 Client Usage
 ############
-This document is the reference about the concepts of the graphical user interface (also known as *Tryton client* ) in the Tryton application framework.
+This document is the reference about the concepts of the graphical user interface (also known as *Tryton client* ) of the Tryton application framework.

 Name